multiplayer-app/multiplayer-session-recorder-javascript/packages/session-recorder-browser/README.md

   application: 'my-web-app',
   version: '1.0.0',
   environment: 'production',
-  apiKey: 'MULTIPLAYER_OTLP_KEY',  // note: replace with your Multiplayer OTLP key
+  apiKey: 'MULTIPLAYER_OTLP_KEY' // note: replace with your Multiplayer OTLP key
   // IMPORTANT: in order to propagate OTLP headers to a backend
   // domain(s) with a different origin, add backend domain(s) below.
   // e.g. if you serve your website from www.example.com